 A week of sitting on them, though, and the lower back twinges kicked in.
 We found ourselves perching on the more solid front edge of fabric to eat at a table, but more often than not, we’d slump backwards and have to hold a plate on our knees.

-The chair to choose
+The best camping chair

 We carried on looking and now have a £30-40-ish contender for the ‘best chair’ award – the Coleman deck chair.
 It gives good support with a backrest and strong seat.
 Not exactly chairs for lounging in, but you could definitely read a book, play a board game or eat a meal in comfort.

 There’s a version with a fold-out table too.
+Around £50